Zoo Miami: History

 The history of Zoo Miami can be traced back to 1948, when a small road show, stranded near Miami, exchanged three monkeys, a goat and two black bears for approximately $270 in repairs for the truck.
 These six animals were the beginning of the Crandon Park Zoo at Crandon Park on the island of Key Biscayne, just southeast off the coast from downtown Miami.
 The Crandon Park Zoo occupied 48 acre of the park.
 The first animals in the zoo, including some lions, an elephant and a rhinoceros, had been stranded when a circus went out of business in Miami.
 Some Galapagos tortoises, monkeys and pheasants were added from the Matheson plantation.
 By 1967, the Crandon Park Zoo had grown to over 1,200 animals, and was considered one of the top 25 zoos in the country.

 Other animals were added, including a white Bengal tiger in 1968.

 In 1965, Hurricane Betsy devastated the zoo and killed 250 animals.
-After the hurricane, there was talk of a new zoo for Dade County, but not until 11 December 1970 did Dade County officials apply for 600 acre of land in the Naval Air Station Richmond property.
+After the hurricane, there was talk of a new zoo for Dade County, but not until December 11, 1970, did Dade County officials apply for 600 acre of land in the Naval Air Station Richmond property.
 Construction began in 1975.
 The zoo opened on July 4, 1980, as Miami MetroZoo, with a preview section of 12 exhibits; Asia, the first major exhibit, opened on December 12, 1981.
 A total of 38 exhibits, covering 200 acre, were open to the public at this time.

 In the 1980s, the zoo continued to expand.
 An additional 25 acre, with six new African hoofed-mammal exhibits, opened in 1982, along with the zoo's monorail in 1984.
-After the closing of the 1984 Louisiana World Exposition in New Orleans, the expo’s visitor monorails were moved to Florida to be re-purposed at Miami MetroZoo.
-The monorail operated until 2022.
+After the closing of the 1984 Louisiana World Exposition in New Orleans, the expo’s visitor monorails were moved to Florida to be re-purposed at Miami MetroZoo and operated until 2022.
 Wings of Asia, a 1.6 acre free-flight aviary, was opened in December 1984.
 Three additional African hoofed stock exhibits followed in 1985, and two new exhibits were opened in the African savanna section in 1986.
 The Australian section of the zoo was opened in 1989, and PAWS, the children's petting zoo, opened in 1989.
 The Asian Riverlife Experience opened in August 1990.